ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 to verify the signature and clearly identifies the subject that provided the signature.
 The SPKI and keyId are allowed to support environments where X.509 certificates are not used.

 The field `SignerIdentifier.keyId` is not constrained to specific details.
-It is an identifier that is shared between the attester and the verifier to establish which public key should be used during the verification of a signature block.
+It is an identifier that is shared between the Attester and the Verifier to establish which public key should be used during the verification of a signature block.
 The fields `SignerIdentifier.subjectPublicKeyInfo` and `SignerIdentifier.certificate` are encouraged as these fields have specific syntax and semantics.

 The optional certificate list provided in `Evidence.intermediateCertificates` enables the insertion